comp129/comp55/docs/labs/6-Lists.md

 the trick with making all the balls move is to go through the list and call ```move``` on each one.
 You can do this
 **by surrounding the code that moves ```ball``` and changes the direction inside of a for loop**.
-Because it's very common to iterate through a list, Java has provided an alternate loop syntax for cycling through a list.
+Since iterating through a list is so common in Java, an alternative loop syntax is provided for cycling through one.

 ```java
 for(Elem e:list) {